1) React without thinking!

 7. Forget problem-solving and creativity

-There are many transactions that never come to fruition because the agents refused to put their heads together to figure out how to bridge the gap between the buyers’ and sellers’ wants and needs.
+Many transactions never come to fruition because the agents refuse to work together to bridge the gap between the buyers’ and sellers’ wants and needs.

-There are multiple ways to accomplish this with regard to an agreeable purchase price relative to the closing date, closing costs, interest rate buydowns as well as things that could be included or excluded with the purchase of the home, a home warranty, professional cleaning, etc.
+There are multiple ways to accomplish this regarding an agreeable purchase price relative to the closing date, closing costs, interest rate buydowns, and things that could be included or excluded with the home purchase, such as a home warranty and professional cleaning.

-Keeping the emotion and posturing out of it with the buyer and seller will help to position the negotiation from an objective point of view to work toward a set of mutually agreeable terms and conditions.
+Keeping emotion and posturing out of the negotiation with the buyer and seller will help to position it objectively and work toward a set of mutually agreeable terms and conditions.

 8. Serve as an armchair expert

-The selling agent knows that the roof is old and will need to be replaced, the electric is bad, and there appears to be a foundation issue.
+The selling agent knows that the roof is old and will need to be replaced, the electrical system is terrible, and there appears to be a foundation issue.

 While some or all of this might be true on some level, it’s best left to the experts to determine during inspections and then broach the seller with tangible findings from the due diligence process.

-On the flip side, a listing agent attempting to minimize any potential issues that are visible or documented from inspections does not help the situation.
+Conversely, a listing agent attempting to minimize any potential issues visible or documented from inspections does not help the situation.

 9. Be vague